BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Installing-Script-Extender.md

 ![](https://lh7-us.googleusercontent.com/06oM1eidUKDnFk-kBwhSC0Ql3_YZMQopntV-4peuFMCsiq02M84cmrjjKdFgOxcDq1sJYOQGHgh6_kZ37ly8aj5O1lcp9Zi7HS7VqPb3Lj685m2qHKJVotbek7j5qUh8Ic0nPKvKc9kLI9aOifTZyh0)

 In this menu make sure to activate the setting “Create Console”.
+ It is also recommended to enable 'Log Runtime,' which is located a few options below.
+This setting will create a record of each SE console, and the logs won't take up much space.
+Having these logs will assist you in checking them or sharing them with other people.

 ![](https://lh7-us.googleusercontent.com/hMiFp1tEQLqTUEU6EWYCNrluAlZIm3pR9n73I3_r0_AAKZZLk46kiSgOr80cvsrnBRAKH8HsAtiVLbrMkEx-9S90Vjfig_IY9ZzPBVP9XFSQib8zVtXJq2FrG_Uiwd07fDN1WIYeUXhoSbTX1zINRdw)

+To access logs on Windows, press Win+R and run `explorer %LocalAppData%\Larian Studios\Baldur's Gate 3\Script Extender Logs`

 ## **6\.
 Activating the Script Extender Console (Manually)**